textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 9. In the **iothubowner** blade, select the **Copy** button to the right of the **Connection string - primary key** field.
 You will need this connection string value in the next exercise.

    ![Screenshot of the iothubowner blade.
 The connection string - primary key field is highlighted.](./media/iot-hub-shared-access-policies-iothubowner-blade.png 'iothubowner blade')

+### Task 2: Deploy the Device Provisioning Service
+### Task 3: Link the IoT Hub to the Device Provisioning Service
+### Task 4: Create an enrollment group

 ## Exercise 2: Completing the Smart Meter Simulator